awsdocs/amazon-redshift-developer-guide/doc_source/ST_IsPolygonCCW-function.md

 # ST\_IsPolygonCCW<a name="ST_IsPolygonCCW-function"></a>

-ST\_IsPolygonCCW returns true if the input polygon or multipolygon is counterclockwise\.
+ST\_IsPolygonCCW returns true if the 2D projection of the input polygon or multipolygon is counterclockwise\.
 If the input geometry is a point, linestring, multipoint, or multilinestring, then true is returned\.
 For geometry collections, ST\_IsPolygonCCW returns true if all the geometries in the collection are counterclockwise\.

 ## Syntax<a name="ST_IsPolygonCCW-function-syntax"></a>